jorb1/eds220-hwk4/README.md

 The second dataset is historical open-access data about fire perimeters in California.
 There are several datasets with this information online.
 The dataset that I found is open source from data.gov.
 See link in citations.

 I accessed all these data on November 15th, 2024.
+See citations section for direct links to these data sites.

 ## Repository Structure